 Ensure images have the appropriate resolution for their containers.
-Do not scale images beyond their native resolution; this will result will be fuzzy or pixelated losing polish.
+Don’t scale images beyond their native resolution; they will end up fuzzy or pixelated.

 Don’t be afraid of larger image sizes.
 Images are most effective when they can be seen.
 Tiny images lose much of their meaning (unless they are specifically crafted for small sizes).

 For example, consider a large contact photo (left) instead of a tiny thumbnail image (right).
 People recognize faces faster than names, therefore, making an image bigger, will connect with the user faster and make it more recognizable.

 Captions can be placed on the image (left) instead of outside of the image (right) allowing the image to be larger and the content to be more immersive showing belonging.

 Use a scrim behind the caption text to preserve contrast for legibility.